 You can get a good selection of video lessons for different techniques, playing styles, and genres without having to spend a single dime.

-Justin Guitar tries selling $50 DVDs to beginners (For the latest prices and discounts, check here), who won’t necessarily know any better than to not purchase the DVD.
-For the purchase of a $50 DVD off of Justin Guitar’s site, you could spend the same amount of money and purchase a four-month subscription to Guitar Tricks and have already gone through Guitar Trick’s Core Learning System.
+Justin Guitar tries selling $50 DVDs to beginners, who won’t necessarily know any better than to not purchase the DVD.
+For the purchase of a $50 DVD off of Justin Guitar’s site, you could spend the same amount of money and purchase a four-month subscription to Guitar Tricks and have already gone through Guitar Trick’s Core Learning System learning path.

-However, for not having to purchase anything from Justin Guitar, there are a handful of intermediate level lessons that pair with a large selection of songs.
-The filming quality of the lessons is very good, although I wouldn’t really compare them to be the same level as Guitar Tricks.
+However, for not having to purchase anything from Justin Guitar, there are a handful of intermediate level lessons that pair with a large selection of songs (both acoustic and electric guitar).
+The filming quality of the lessons is very good, although I wouldn’t really compare them to be the same level to learn guitar as Guitar Tricks.

 I do like how there are captions and additional images that pair along with some videos.

 It’s very clear that the developers of Guitar Tricks understand that the lessons that you provide to beginning musicians are the building blocks for the rest of their musical experiences.

 The developers of Guitar Tricks are all individual guitar masters in their own way and compiled together to create their own individual lessons to help get a firm understanding of the basics and chords while also developing healthy habits that are associated with properly playing the guitar.

 Guitar lessons also provides a large variety of selections to users who are not just beginners; this site offers practice lessons, challenges, and critiques sent to users via e-mail.
 On Guitar Tricks, most of the guitar tools and videos lessons are downloadable to your device, so if you aren’t connected to the Internet, you can still learn to play.